nishantd/metallics-optimization/README.md

 - Make any assumptions you want in the interests of getting something done.
 If you can't get something done, create the simplest (or simplistic) solution, document it as 'to be improved' and move on.
 If something is not clear, add your assumptions and move forward.

-- Create a virtual environment and keep a requirements.txt file so everyone in your team can run the code.
+- Create a python virtual environment and keep a requirements.txt file so everyone in your team can run the code.

 - Work from the outside in.
-Get something working end to end with the API / function calls and function signatures first (mock the data) and then work on implementation.
+Get something working end to end with the API / function calls and function signatures first (mock the returned data) and then work on implementation.

-- Any schedule with recipes is better than no schedule.
+- Any schedule with recipes (i.e. a greedy schedule vs optimal) is better than no schedule.

 ## What else?